CGCookie/handbook/faqs.md

 Should the problem need a third-party arbitrator, or if it's a sensitive matter, then bring it up with Wes or Jonathan.

-## How I report a bug for one of our websites/tools?
+## How I report a bug, or request an enhancement for one of our websites/tools?

 All bug reports go to the relevant Github repository Issues page.
 Before reporting a bug please be sure it's a legitimate bug, as opposed to merely a difference in expectation.
-If the issue is merely expectation based, then it may warrant a discussion on Basecamp.
+Also please ensure that you have the steps to replicate this bug, as this will help expedite fixes.
+If the issue is merely expectation based, or is an ehancement request, then it may warrant a discussion on Basecamp.

+For more information on procedures for reporting bugs and requesting enhancements, please refer to the [Engineering Handbook](https://github.com/CGCookie/engineering-handbook/blob/master/procedures.md).

 * [CGCookie.com bug tracker](https://github.com/cgcookie/edu-rails/issues)
 * [BlenderMarket.com bug tracker](https://github.com/cgcookie/markets-rails/issues)